zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/register-db/register-db.md

 Database Registrations capture source and target credential information.
 A database registration also enables networking between the OCI GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.

 ### Objectives
-In this lab, you will register source and target databases for Oracle GoldenGate deployments to use for the duration of this lab.
+In this lab, you will register source and target Oracle Autonomous databases for Oracle GoldenGate deployments to use for the duration of this lab.

 ### Prerequisites
 This lab assumes that you completed all preceding labs.